HTTPArchive/httparchive.org/docs/reports.md

         Optional string.
 Human-readable explanation of what the metric is measuring and how to interpret the results.

+      - **downIsBad**

+        Optional boolean.
+Indicates that the metric going down is a bad thing.
+Defaults to false.
+For example all timing metrics should be as low (fast) as possible.
+Other metrics, like percent of HTTPS adoption, should be increasing, so this config should be set to `true`.

+      - **downIsNeutral**

+        Optional boolean.
+Indicates that the metric going down is not necessarily either good nor bad.
+Defaults to false.

       - **histogram**

         Optional object.
 Includes histogram-specific configuration options.